 Livestock animals can bear cold weather.
 But even if we want to extend the grazing season, keeping our animals outside as much as possible, there are some kinds of cold weather that we must pay very careful attention to.
 When it comes to protecting our animals’ health and ensuring their productivity, it is important to know a few facts.

-Extreme winter has not been a major concern for Vermont (and Northeast) livestock farmers because, in general, cattle can tolerate the elements … unless two primary circumstances are present: (1) poor body condition and, (2) wet, windy weather with subzero wind chill temperatures.
+Extreme winter is not a major concern for livestock farmers producers because, in general, animals can tolerate the elements … unless two primary circumstances are present: (1) poor body condition and, (2) wet, windy weather with subzero wind chill temperatures.

 Cattle livestock endure ‘comfortably’ in temperature ranges between 0C (32F) and 24C (74F).
 Production does not get significantly affected in this temperature range as long as they have sufficient hay, feed and water to keep their body condition.
 Unlike the weather, fortunately this is something farmers can control.